android-study-playground/my-favorite-hero/README.md

 # My Favorite Hero
-Repository used to Give a mini course to friends at The University - UFRPE
+This branch (master) is being used to study, some branches (android_basics, android_intermediate) were used to teach some students at the university - UFRPE

 ## Update
 Now this repo is being used as a free source to study and develop an application with new Android Features